A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: Numerical results

-The strong scaling plots for Paralpha running parallel across time-steps and parallel across quadrature nodes are presented in figure~\ref{fig:strongscaling}.
-We can see that Paralpha provides significant speedup for both heat and advection equation.
+The strong scaling plots with parallelism across time-steps and across the collocation nodes are presented in figure~\ref{fig:strongscaling}.
+We can see that the method provides significant speedup for both heat and advection equations.
 It also becomes clear that when very accurate results are needed (green curves), the performance is degrading.
-Interestingly, this is in contrast to methods like PFASST or RIDC~\cite{RIDC}, where higher order in time gives better parallel performance.
-Comparing parallelization strategies, using both parallelization across the quadrature nodes and time-steps leads to better results and is always preferable.
-The results do not differ much between heat and advection equation, showing only slightly worse results for the latter.
-This supports the idea that single-level diagonalization as done in Paralpha is a promising strategy also for hyperbolic problems.
+Interestingly, this is in contrast to methods like PFASST or RIDC~\cite{RIDC}, where higher order in time gives a better parallel performance.
+Comparing parallelization strategies, using both parallelizations across the collocation nodes and time-steps leads to better results and is always preferable.
+The results do not differ much between the heat and the advection equation, showing only slightly worse results for the latter.
+This supports the idea that single-level diagonalization as done here is a promising strategy also for hyperbolic problems.
 Note, however, that for the heat equation we have multiple runs with up to $10$ iterations.
 This is because the linear system shifts that are produced by the diagonalization procedure are poorly conditioned for the particular choice of the $\alpha_k$.
-Manually picking this sequence with slightly different, larger values can circumvent this issue.
-This is not done here and a more in-depth study of this phenomenon is left for future work.
+Manually picking this sequence with slightly different, larger, values can circumvent this issue to a certain degree.
+However, we did not do this here, because we wanted to show that the method does not always perform well when used without manually tweaking the parameters.
+A more in-depth study of this phenomenon is needed and left for future work.
+Note that this is not an issue for direct solvers.